Acumatica/Acuminator/docs/dev/RecursiveCodeAnalysis/RecursiveCodeAnalysis.md

 }
 ```

 However, a part of the logic can be moved to a separate method or class, as shown in the following example.
-You want to shown the diagnostic in the original syntax node.
+You want to show the diagnostic in the original syntax node.

 ```C#
 private void PerformRelease(SOOrder row)